GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/10.Place-of-Sacred-Rest/docs.md

 ---
+title: |
-title: 900.
-Place of Sacred Rest
+    900. Place of Sacred Rest - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 900.
+Place of Sacred Rest.
+There is a place of sacred rest, Far, far beyond the skies, Where beauty smiles eternally, And pleasure never dies; My Father's house, my heav'nly home, Where many mansions stand, Prepared, by hands divine, for all Who seek the better land.
+    keywords:  |
-    keywords: Christ in Song, Place of Sacred Rest, There is a place of sacred rest,
+        Christ in Song, adventhymnals, advent hymnals, Place of Sacred Rest, There is a place of sacred rest.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 900. PLACE OF SACRED REST
+####  Christ in Song,

 ```txt
 1.